This post contains affiliate links. See my disclosure policy here.

 To make this cocktail, you’ll need the following ingredients:

-Pimm’s No. 1 Liqueur: This is a liqueur made in England with herbs, spices, caramelized oranges, and alcohol.
+Pimm’s No. 1 Liqueur: This is a liqueur made in England with a blend of herbs, spices, citrus, and caramelized flavors, and dry gin, which are blended and infused to develop a slightly bitter, herbal flavor.

-Spiced Cranberry Syrup: This is a sweetener made with cranberries, baking spices, white sugar, and water.
+Spiced Cranberry Syrup: This is a sweetener made with cranberry juice, mulling spices, orange zest, cinnamon, and white sugar, which are heated and infused into a syrup with a spiced, tart flavor.

-Tangerine Slice: This is a slice of tangerine that has been cut into a half wheel shape.
+Tangerine Slice: This is a piece of tangerine that has been cut into a half-wheel shape.

 Bartending Tools